squaaad-technologies/UnityBot/README.md

 # bot
-fuck me gently with a chainsaw
+fuck me really hard with an active chainsaw